cr1901/sentinel/README.md

-The absolute fastest way to get started is to check out the source code, install `pdm`, use `pdm` to create a virtual environment with appropriate tools, and generate an `.env.tochain` file that `pdm` uses to set some environment variables for Amaranth:
+The absolute fastest way to get started is to check out the source code, install `pdm`, use `pdm` to create a virtual environment with appropriate tools, and generate an `.env.toolchain` file that `pdm` uses to set some environment variables for Amaranth:

 ```